-Activity 1 DEFINE IT (20 mins)
+Activity 1 - DEFINE IT (10 mins)

 - 1. Write "Earth Charter" on the board.
-Elicit learner recollection of Earth Charter lesson and note responses around the words on the board. - 2.
+Elicit learners' recollection of Earth Charter lesson and note responses around the words on the board. - 2.
 Pair learners and distribute the word and definition card packs.
 Tell pairs to match the dictionary definitions to the key vocabulary using packs.
 Encourage learners to start with what they think they know and then check with a dictionary. - 3.
-Direct learners to Worksheet: Define It and ask them to define the new terms in their own words in their notebooks or digital vocabulary bank if they have one.
+Direct learners to Worksheet: Define It and ask them to define the new terms in their own words in their notebooks or digital vocabulary bank, if they have one.

-Activity 2 Guardianship (30 mins)
+Activity 2 - Guardianship (30 mins)

 - 1. Group pairs to create groups of four.
 Elicit understanding of "indigenous" and "perspective" then direct groups to Worksheet: Guardianship and go through instructions. - 2.
-Direct learners to the first task and set a short time limit to for brainstorming (5 mins). - 3.
-Tell learners they will watch two extracts of a talk about perspectives on humanity's survival on Earth.
+Direct learners to the first task and set a short time limit to for brainstoming (5 mins). - 3.
+Tell learners they will watch 2 extracts of a talk about perspectives on humanity's survival on Earth 'An Indigenous perspective on humanity's survival on Earth'.
 Explain that between each part they will have time for a short discussion (5 7mins).